wp-plugins/ajax-adsense/readme.txt

 == Change Log ==

+* V8.50: The plugin now remembers the last used tab.
+SQL schema change for better compatibility.
+Fixing a bug that may have caused the plugin not to display ads on some pages/posts.
+New option to control mid-text ad position in pro version.
+[Jul 30, 2015]
 * V8.45: Minor improvements in setup, plugin active status check and AJAX functions.
 [Jul 26, 2015]
 * V8.44: Minor changes in links.
 [Jun 25, 2015]
 * V8.43: Documentation changes only.
 [Jun 18, 2015]